Dylan Donnellan

 Dylan Donnellan (born 1 December 1994) is an Irish rugby union player, recently played for United Rugby Championship and European Rugby Champions Cup side Leinster.
 His preferred position is hooker.
+He was a member of the Clontarf team that won the All-Ireland League in 2021–22 and captained them to the A.I.L. title in 2024–25, scoring a try in both finals.